ganeti/ganeti/doc/design-repaird.rst

 Mode of operation
 ~~~~~~~~~~~~~~~~~

-The repair daemon will at fixed interval poll the monitoring daemons for
+The repair daemon will poll the monitoring daemons for
-the value of the self-diagnose data collector; if load-based balancing is
+the value of the self-diagnose data collector at the same (configurable)
+rate the monitoring daemon collects this collector; if load-based balancing is
 enabled, it will also collect for the the load data needed.

 Repair events will be exposed on the web status page as soon as observed.